Azure/azure-sdk-for-java/README.md

 ### Client: Previous Versions

 Last stable versions of packages that have been provided for usage with Azure and are production-ready.
 These libraries provide similar functionalities to the preview libraries, as they allow you to use and consume existing resources and interact with them, for example: upload a blob.
-Stable library directories start with `microsoft-azure-`, e.g. `microsoft-azure-keyvault`.
+Stable library directories start with `microsoft-azure-`.
 They might not implement the [guidelines](https://azure.github.io/azure-sdk/java_introduction.html) or have the same feature set as the GA releases.
 They do however offer wider coverage of services.

 ### Management